persteenolsen/flask-vercel-start-one/README.md

 - The vercel.json file will be used at Vercel Serverless Functions
 - Commit and sync your changes to GitHub which will create an automated Deployment to Vercel
 - Check that your site is online at Vercel "your-repository-name.vercel.app"

+# Helpfull commands by Powershell or command promt:

+- "python --version" => Display the installed Python version
+- "flask --version" => Display the version of installed Python, Flask and Werkzeug
+- "flask run" => Run the Flask Web App
+- "flask --app api/index run" => Run the Flask Web App which point directly at the Flask entry file
+- "flask run --debug" => Run the Flask Web App in Debug mode - Show the file cnage by hitting f5
+- "pip install package name" => "pip install python-dotenv" => Installing a package
+- "pip uninstall package name" => "pip uninstall python-dotenv" => Removing a package
+- "pip list" => Display a list of the installed packages

 # Features / Usefull links